snasphysicist/MarkdownToHtml/README.md

 I choose to write this library for a couple of reasons.

 Firstly I started writing some articles in Markdown to post on my own website and, naturally, they needed to be converted to HTML before displaying on the website.
-Ideally this process should be automated (or automatable) so any changes I make to the Markdown will c. immediately be reflected on the website.
+Ideally this process should be automated (or automatable) so any changes I make to the Markdown will (more or less) immediately be reflected on the website.
 I didn't find any satisfactory, existing tools to do this.

 Secondly it was a learning exercise for myself both for C# and particular for web servers in C#.